nextgis/docs_ngcom/source/domain.rst

 .. note::
 	This functionality is available only to nextgis.com `Premium users <http://nextgis.com/nextgis-com/plans>`_.

 After you created a Web GIS you get a domain at nextgis.com, for example *mywebgis.nextgis.com*.
+You can rename it to something else, i.e. *mywebgis2.nextgis.com* by contacting support.

-Afterwards, you can change it to a subdomain  under the domain of your organization, for example *gis.example.com* where example.com is the domain of your organization.
+You can also change it to a subdomain  under the domain of your organization, for example *gis.example.com* where example.com is the domain of your organization.
 We will use these two addresses in the examples below.

 .. note::
 	You can't use your organization domain itself (mycompany.com) as Web GIS domain.
 It is impossible to add CNAME record in the DNS zone root with most of the providers.